 Image: Beer Street Journal

-New Holland Lost Dune joins the Michigan based brewery’s lineup in late May.
+New Holland Lost Dune is returning to the Michigan based brewery’s line again for the summer.

-New Holland Lost Dune will be available seasonally across the brewery’s entire network in 12 ounce bottles and draft.
+New Holland Lost Dune will be available seasonally across the brewery’s entire network in 12-ounce cans and draft.